 To optimize Cube for your needs, there are two important decisions your team will make during the initial setup:

-- Determining your data’s primary categories or top-level dimensions.
+- Determining your data’s primary categories or dimensions.

-- Designing the hierarchy outlining how data will be structured within each top-level dimension.
+- Designing the hierarchy by outlining how data will be structured within each dimension.

 What is an OLAP cube?